 A Legal Conundrum

-Unsurprisingly, brands are rethinking their marketing strategies when it comes to influencers – including Instagram stars and video bloggers, among others – in light of such continued scandal.
+Unsurprisingly, brands are rethinking their marketing strategies when it comes to big-name individuals and influencers – including Instagram stars and video bloggers, among others – in light of such continued scandal.
 Companies take on quite a significant amount of risk when contracting with social media figures, in much the same way as they do when they enlist Hollywood stars, professional athletes, big name fashion designers, and others celebrities to endorse their products.
 This is the case, as these famous individuals and their behavior – whether in a professional capacity or in their often paparazzi-plagued or social media-documented personal lives – serves as a reflection of the brand.

 While most scandal-enducing behavior has, in the past, proven most frequent outside of the confines of a workplace, the rise in sexual harassment allegations in recent months serves to suggest that such problematic behavior does, in fact, creep into the workplaces of some of the world's most renowned institutions.

-“There is no reasons for brands to take risks like this,” Harvey Schwartz, president of talent at WHOSAY, an influencer marketing company, told AdAge, in speaking about influencers.
+“There is no reason for brands to take risks like this,” Harvey Schwartz, president of talent at WHOSAY, an influencer marketing company, told AdAge, in speaking about influencers.
 Schwartz has taken to telling advertisers to avoid the likes of Logan Paul.

 In instances like this one, it may be as simple as swearing off advertising on specific YouTube channels or no longer allocating ad spend for Paul to endorse your brand on his Instagram page, but what about those brands that are already in bed – contractually – with an influencer or other famous figure (as noted above, such reputation-tarnishing behavior is not limited merely to influencers), and/or are not ready to swear them off entirely just yet?